guysa-AMG/Siyakhanya/README.md

-# Siyakhanya
+# Solar-Neighbour
 the calculator that tells developers and the government where and how to safely replace illegal electricity with formal, affordable power.

- **Siyakhanya**, designed to be professional, highlight the dual market strategy, and score high on all criteria.
+ **Solar-Neighbour**, designed to be professional, highlight the dual market strategy, and score high on all criteria.

 -----

-# ✨ Siyakhanya (We are lighting up)
+# ✨ Solar-Neighbour (We are lighting up)

 **NEMISA Sonke Discothon 2025 Submission**